zachduda/ChatFeelings/README.md

 ChatFeelings is a Minecraft plugin (26.2-1.13).
 Please check out the [Spigot Page](https://www.spigotmc.org/resources/chatfeelings.12987/). for full documentation.

-### MySQL Storage
-Player data (mutes, ignore lists and stats) is stored in the `Data` folder by default.
-To share it between servers, set `Other.Storage.Type` to `MySQL` in `config.yml` and fill in `Other.Storage.MySQL`, then restart.
-ChatFeelings uses the MySQL driver that ships with Spigot/Paper, creates its own tables (prefixed with `cf_`), and on first start copies any existing `Data` folder into the database.
-MariaDB works too.
-If the database can't be reached, the plugin logs why and falls back to the `Data` folder.

 # License
 This project is licensed under [Creative Commons (CC-BY-NC-4)](https://creativecommons.org/licenses/by-nc/4.0/).